-Meanwhile, water users within WD37 pursued options to conjunctively manage water rights from hydraulically connected surface and groundwater sources in the Wood River Basin.
+Meanwhile, water users within WD37 pursued options to conjunctively manage water rights from hydraulically connected surface and ground water sources in the Wood River Basin.

-2015 - The Big Wood and Little Wood Water User's Association ("BWLWWUA") initiated two water right delivery calls pursuant to IDWR's Conjunctive Management Rules (IDAPA 37.03.11). - The decision to proceed under Rule 40 of the Conjunctive Management Rules was reversed by the District Court which held that Rule 30 was the proper procedure as no Area of Common Groundwater Supply had been established.
-On remandCiting procedural issues, IDWR dismissed the delivery calls in 2016.

-- 2017 The BWLWWUA filed another water right delivery call pursuant to IDWR's Conjunctive Management Rules.
-Determining that the BWLWWUA lacked standing to bring a delivery call, Citing procedural issues again, IDWR dismissed the delivery call in 2017.
-No appeal was taken. - 2018 through 2020 In an effort to avoid further conjunctive management water delivery calls or administrative actions, groundwater and surface water users within WD37 met informally to negotiate groundwater management and mitigation strategies.
+- 2015 The Big Wood and Little Wood Water User's Association ("BWLWWUA") initiated two water right delivery calls pursuant to IDWR's Conjunctive Management Rules (IDAPA 37.03.11).
+Citing procedural issues, IDWR dismissed the delivery calls in 2016. - 2017 The BWLWWUA filed another water right delivery call pursuant to IDWR's Conjunctive Management Rules.
+IDWR dismissed the delivery call in 2017 upon determining that the BWLWWUA lacked standing to bring a delivery call. - 2018 through 2020 In an effort to avoid further conjunctive management water delivery calls or administrative actions, ground water, and surface water users within WD37 met informally to negotiate ground water management and mitigation strategies.

-In September 2020, the GGWD and SVGWD submitted a draft BWRGWMA groundwater management plan to IDWR.
-In October 2020, the BWLWWUA and Big Wood Canal Company ("BWCC") submitted a draft agreement proposing a plan for conjunctive management of groundwater and surface water rights in the BWRGWMA.
+In September 2020, the GGWD and SVGWD submitted a draft BWRGWMA ground water management plan to IDWR.
+In October 2020, the BWLWWUA and Big Wood Canal Company ("BWCC") submitted a draft agreement proposing elements of, and a road map to, the development of a conjunctive management plan for ground water and surface water rights in the BWRGWMA.
 In response to the two proposals, IDWR Director Gary Spackman ("Director") formed an advisory committee to draft a new management plan for the BWRGWMA.
 From the fall of 2020 through the spring of 2021 the advisory committee met approximately biweekly to learn from experts about the hydrology and hydrogeology of the Wood River Basin and to evaluate management plan options for the BWRGWMA.

 On May 4, 2021, in response to severe drought conditions causing water supply shortages in the Wood River Basin, the Director initiated administrative proceedings for the Wood River Basin.
-On June 28, 2021, the Director issued an order curtailing junior groundwater rights in the Bellevue Triangle area of the BWRGWMA to increase the supply of water to senior water right holders in the Silver Creek and Little Wood River drainages.
-On July 8, 2021, the Director approved the groundwater users' mitigation plan and stayed the curtailment order.
-Prior to submitting the mitigation plan, the parties to the administrative proceedings -- including GGWD, SVGWD, and BWLWWUA -- signed a settlement document that included, among other things, a commitment to work with the advisory committee to submit a proposed groundwater management plan for the BWRGWMA to the Director by December 1, 2021.
+On June 28, 2021, the Director issued an order curtailing junior ground water rights in the Bellevue Triangle area of the BWRGWMA to increase the supply of water to senior water right holders in the Silver Creek and Little Wood River drainages.
+5 On July 8, 2021, the Director approved the ground water users' mitigation plan and stayed the curtailment order.
+Prior to submitting the mitigation plan, the parties to the administrative proceedings -- including GGWD, SVGWD, and BWLWWUA -- signed a settlement document that included, among other things, a commitment to collaborate with the advisory committee to submit a proposed ground water management plan for the BWRGWMA to the Director by December 1, 2021.
 The advisory committee resumed meeting on August 9, 2021.